-10. Assistance with budgeting for housing and living expenses
+- 10. Assistance with budgeting for housing and living expenses - 11.
+Assistance with coordinating resources to complete the move

-- 11. Assistance with coordinating resources to complete the move - 12.
-Training on how to be a good tenant
+12. Training on how to be a good tenant

-• This service does not duplicate care coordination / Care Management.
-Care coordination / Care Management under managed care includes the development of the ISP, completing or gathering evaluations inclusive of the reevaluation of the level of care, monitoring the implementation of the ISP, choosing service providers, coordination of benefits and monitoring the health and safety of the beneficiary consistent with 42 CFR 438.208(c).
+• This service does not duplicate Tailored Care Management/Care Coordination.
+Tailored Care Management/Care Coordination under managed care includes the development of the ISP, completing or gathering evaluations inclusive of the re-evaluation of the level of care, monitoring the implementation of the ISP, choosing service providers, coordination of benefits and monitoring the health and safety of the beneficiary consistent with 42 CFR 438.208(c).